 7. Withdrawal, Cancellation and changes of Courses

-ii.
-The University has made reasonable efforts to ensure that the information provided in the prospectus and on our web site is both helpful and accurate as at the date of publication.
+ii) QA Higher Education and The University has made reasonable efforts to ensure that the information provided in the prospectus and on our web site is both helpful and accurate as at the date of publication.
 However, this information is subject to change over time.
-For this reason, it is particularly important that you should check the website for updates (solent.ac.uk) or contact the University using the contact details provided, prior to accepting an offer and before enrolling on the course.
+For this reason, it is particularly important that you should check the websites for updates (www.solent.ac.uk/https://qahighereducation.com/) or contact QA Higher Education using the contact details provided, prior to accepting an offer and before enrolling on the course.

-The tuition fee and all other fees quoted are the level of fees to be charged in relation to the delivery of your course for 2019-2020.
-The University reserves the right to vary tuition fees in line with national inflation rates and subject to Government Policy on Higher Education.
+The tuition fee and all other fees quoted are the level of fees to be charged in relation to the delivery of your course for 2020-2021.
+QA Higher Education and the University reserves the right to vary tuition fees in line with national inflation rates and subject to Government Policy on Higher Education.
 For other fees, changes will be kept to a minimum, subject to changes in the cost of the provision to the University.
-Fees payable to external bodies are not set by the university and as such beyond our control, resulting in any changes being passed to the student.
+Fees payable to external bodies are not set by QA Higher Education or the University and as such beyond our control, resulting in any changes being passed to the student.
 Students will be notified of any planned changes as soon as possible.
-As the tuition fee is based on the information available at the time of offer, if it is subsequently found that an incorrect fee has been quoted, the University reserves the right to increase or decrease the fee accordingly.
+As the tuition fee is based on the information available at the time of the offer, if it is subsequently found that an incorrect fee has been quoted, QA Higher Education and the University reserves the right to increase or decrease the fee accordingly.

-Once a student has accepted an offer to study at Solent University (firm or insurance), they will be able to cancel their acceptance within 14 days without giving any reason.
+Once a student has accepted an offer to study at QA Higher Education and Solent University (firm or insurance), they will be able to cancel their acceptance within 14 days without giving any reason.
 The cancellation period will expire after 14 days from the date on which you accepted the offer, which is the date on which your contract with the University began.
-To exercise your right to cancel, you must inform us of your decision to cancel this contract by a clear written statement, which may be sent by post or email.
-An example cancellation form can be found at: https://www.solent.ac.uk/about/our-policies-and-legalinformation/terms-conditions- undergraduate-and-postgraduate-courses/notice-of-right-tocancel
+To exercise your right to cancel, you must inform us of your decision to cancel this contract by a clear written statement, which may be sent by email to QAHE.Registry@qa.com.
+An example cancellation form can be found at https://www.solent.ac.uk/about/our-policies-and-legalinformation/terms-conditions- undergraduate-and-postgraduate-courses/notice-of-right-tocancel

-Students attending a course lasting an academic year or more, who withdraw within 14 days of their course start date, will not receive a refund of any deposits or regulatory prepayments paid prior to registration unless exceptional circumstances apply but the university will refund any other tuition fees that the student has paid.
+Students attending a course lasting an academic year or more, who withdraw within 14 days of their course start date, in their first year of study, will not receive a refund of any deposits or regulatory prepayments paid prior to registration unless exceptional circumstances apply but QA Higher Education will refund any other tuition fees that the student has paid.
 Students who withdraw after this period will be charged as detailed below.